11 Amazing Egg Recipes for an Egg-Cellent Start to Your DayArticle posted in: Diet & Nutrition

 This super-easy omelet really delivers on the flavor.
 It also delivers on the healthy too.
 Black beans and egg whites add to the high-quality protein this breakfast treat delivers.
 Avocado supplies healthy monounsaturated fat.
 And sweet potatoes are a powerhouse of vitamins, including vitamin A, as well as cancer-fighting chemicals such as lycopene and other carotenoids.

-Use your Nutrisystem Loaded Potatoes to make the savory crust of this quiche which contains egg whites, fresh broccoli florets, green onions and low-fat cheddar cheese.
+Use your Nutrisystem Loaded Mashed Potato to make the savory crust for this easy quiche.
+The filling features egg whites, fresh broccoli florets, green onions and low-fat cheddar cheese.
 Simple and satisfying is served!